đź’¦ clive

 -

-A VFS reactor configured dynamically from the project reactor, hence fully programmatic, but with amongst other native features:
+A VFS reactor configured dynamically from the project reactor, hence

-- Live writeback to the filesystem (mostly in
+Live writeback to the filesystem (mostly in

 .clive